-Whether you are single, in a serious relationship, married, changing careers, starting or expanding your family, getting divorced or caring for elderly parents – there are some key financial actions you should be taking to ensure you come out on top with your money and are able to meet your financial goals.
+Regardless of your current status; Single, in a serious relationship, married, changing careers, starting or expanding your family, getting divorced or caring for elderly parents, there are some key financial steps you should be taking to ensure you meet your financial goals.

-Key financial actions to take if you are employed
+Key financial steps to take if you are employed

-- If your employer offers a retirement savings plan that has a match, you definitely want to take advantage of it by contributing enough to at least get the full match your employer is offering – it’s essentially free money.
+- If your employer offers a retirement savings plan that has a match, you should definitely be taking advantage of it.
+You can do this by contributing enough to at least get the full match your employer is offering.
+It's essentially free money.

 - Set up your emergency fund.
-Your first goal should be to get it to $1,000 and then subsequently to 3 – 6 months of your basic living expenses (i.e. your food, your transportation and your shelter) to ensure you don’t have to leverage debt in the event of an unexpected situation e.g. getting laid off, getting your car repaired or getting repairs or replacements in your home.
+Your first goal should be getting it to $1,000 and then subsequently to 3 - 6 months of your basic living expenses.
+This would be to cover things like food, transportation, and housing.
+This way you can ensure you don't have to leverage debt in the event of an unexpected situation.
+Getting laid off, getting your car fixed or getting home repairs or replacements can all be major expenses.

-- Review your insurance options to make sure you have the right ones in place (disability, life, health, auto, home, rental etc) and update your beneficiaries on all your accounts.
+- Review your insurance options to make sure you have the right ones in place (disability, life, health, auto, home, rental, etc).
+Also, keep your beneficiaries up-to-date on all your accounts.

-- If you have children, you can start saving for their college education needs and be sure to build their shorter term needs into your budgeting and savings plans as well.
+- If you have children, you can start saving for their college education needs and start building their shorter-term needs into your budgeting and savings plans as well.

 - A few things to note about retirement savings:

-- No employer sponsored retirement plan or self employed?
+- No employer-sponsored retirement plan or self-employed?
 Set up your own IRA through a brokerage and make your retirement contributions that way.
-The limits are lower but it’s a great start to your long term retirement savings.
+The limits are lower but it's a great start to your long term retirement savings.
 In addition, you can start looking into non-retirement investing and repurpose them as investments towards your retirement.
-Learn more here.

-Key financial actions to take if you are in a serious relationship or in a marriage
+Key financial steps to take if you are in a serious relationship or marriage

-- It’s important to communicate about your life and financial goals with your partner.
-Talk about what you’d like to accomplish together and set time aside once a month to go over your progress and to review your budget as a unit including your debt repayment, savings and investment plans.
+- It's important that you are communicating your life and financial goals with your partner.
+Talk about what you'd like to accomplish together.
+Set time aside once a month to go over your progress and to review your budget as a unit including your debt repayment, savings, and investment plans.

 - If you are married, be sure to update your beneficiary information on your accounts and insurance to include your significant others i.e. your spouse and children.